royaltm/spectrusty-tutorial/step3.md

     }
 ```

-We also need to slightly change the `run_frame` method's signature and its implementation.
-Additionally to the flag, it has returned previously, it'll now return the number of T-states that our emulated CPU can grind while the code is being executed.
+We also need to slightly adjust the `run_frame` method's signature and its implementation.
+Additionally to the flag, it has returned previously, it'll now return the number of T-states that our emulated CPU can grind per each frame.
 This is not really needed to implement the TURBO mode, but it can be used to benchmark the emulator's performance.
-You might measure the wall time of the execution of this function and divide the `sum` returned from it by the wall time duration to estimate how fast your emulated Spectrum can run in T-states / time unit.
+You might measure it by dividing the `sum` returned from it by the wall time duration of its execution.
+So you can estimate how fast your emulated Spectrum can run in T-states / time unit.

 Additionally, we'll make the TURBO mode end automatically whenever the TAPE playback ends.